CarlosHartmann/otacon/README.md

 #### Regex

-`--commentregex`or `-R` – This flag allows you to only return comments that contain at least one match to your specified expression in their text body.
+`--commentregex`or `-CR` – This flag allows you to only return comments that contain at least one match to your specified expression in their text body.
 Will return separate results for each match, specifying the index values (=span) of each one.

 Example:
 Command contains `--regex "g\w+"`